ach1992/Any-Link-Forwarder/README.md

   - Point to the VPS IP (via A record)
   - Be managed via Cloudflare or other DNS (✅ works with orange-cloud OFF)

-- Ports **80** and **443** must be:
+- Ports **80** (for Certbot HTTP-01 challenge) and your chosen **listen port** (e.g., 443, 8443) must be:
   - Open and accessible from the public internet
-  - Not used by nginx, apache, or any other web service
+  - Not used by any other web service on the chosen listen port

 ### 🔐 SSL/TLS

-- The script uses Let's Encrypt (via `certbot`) to issue valid HTTPS certificates
+- The script uses Let's Encrypt (via `certbot`) to issue valid HTTPS certificates.
-- Certificates auto-renew via `cron` every 60 days
+- Certificates auto-renew via `systemd timer` every 60 days.

 ### 📦 Storage & Resources

-- Minimum: 100MB free disk space
+- Minimum: 1000MB free disk space
 - Minimum: 512MB RAM (recommended)